 These are studied for two years and lead to a GCSE qualification.
 These subjects are English Language, English Literature, Mathematics and Science.
-PE and RSE is a compulsory subject which is not examined.
+PE and Beliefs and Values are compulsory subjects which are not examined.

 In addition all students will choose at least one Ebacc subject; a Humanities (ie. History/Geography) or a Modern Foreign Language (ie French or German) and then choose two further subjects from the Additional Choices options.
+We recommend that students take a humanities subject and a modern foreign language.

 By the end of Key Stage Three very few students can accurately predict what they will actually be doing when they leave School.
 It is for this reason that we want them to continue to study a very broad range of subjects and guidance will be given to ensure this.
-We recommend that students who are considering going on to University or Higher Education take a language and a Humanities EBacc option.